-The History of Medicine Unit regularly hosts research seminars to raise the profile of the Unit within the whole of the School, the University and also the community at large.
+The History of Medicine Unit regularly hosts research seminars to raise the profile of the Unit within the whole of the College, the University and also the community at large.

-The first seminar will be held in LT3, the rest will be held in Room WF38 (First Floor) of the Medical School at 5:30 pm
+The seminars will be held in Room WF38 (First Floor) of the Medical School at 5:30 p.m., unless otherwise stated

-Thursday 13th March, Dr Alex Mold (London School of Hygiene & Tropical Medicine)
+Dr Gareth Millward, London School of Hygiene & Tropical Medicine

 All are welcome to attend

 Details of future seminars are available from: